 In its 12-year-long existence, Bitcoin has had several uses – both for individuals and within overarching infrastructures.

 One of the most common uses of this cryptocurrency is for trading.
 Many individuals benefitted from getting in early before Bitcoin’s first big boom, and others continue to capitalize on its gains even having just invested more recently.
-A common misconception is that you need to buy a whole Bitcoin to start trading, however, this is not true as you can buy parts of a single Bitcoin.
+A common misconception is that you need to buy a whole Bitcoin to start trading, but this is not true as you can buy parts of a single Bitcoin.

 In addition to trading, many people around the world regularly use Bitcoin to pay for goods online.
 Some gambling websites have even dedicated their services to cryptocurrency users, and you can book hotels and more with cryptocurrency.